Khai Brisco

-Khai Brisco (born November 8, 2000) is an American soccer player who plays for the Washington Huskies.
+Khai Brisco (born November 8, 2000) is an American soccer player who plays for the Tacoma Stars in the Major Arena Soccer League.

 Career

 Brisco was part of the Seattle Sounders FC academy, and appeared for their USL affiliate side Seattle Sounders FC 2 in 2017 and 2018.

+Brisco played for USL League Two side Ballard FC in 2023 and 2024, helping lead the club to a league championship in 2023.
+In May 2024, Brisco was named to League Two's Team of the Month.

+Brisco signed for the Tacoma Stars of the Major Arena Soccer League in October 2024.